lhhiep2204/Locify/docs/Locify_Feature_Specification.md

   - Shows location images if available locally; otherwise, displays a placeholder ("Image unavailable offline").
   - Shows markers for other locations in the same category on the map (Google Maps SDK on both iOS and Android).
   - In offline mode, displays a message: "Map unavailable offline" and shows only the location details.
-- **Edit location details** (Online/Offline): Edit name, description, category (select from default or user-created categories), or add/remove location images, stored locally for offline support and synced with the server after login if not logged in.
-Offline images are stored in temporary storage (e.g., `file://image1.jpg`).
+- **Edit location details** (Online/Offline): Edit name, description, category (select from default or user-created categories), or add/remove location images (image selection only available when logged in).
+Changes are stored locally for offline support and synced with the server after login if not logged in.
+When not logged in, the image selection option is disabled, and a message is displayed: "Please log in to add or remove images."
+Offline images, when logged in, are stored in temporary storage (e.g., `file://image1.jpg`).
 - **Mark/Unmark as Favorite** (Online/Offline): Mark or unmark a location as a favorite, stored locally.
 Favorite locations appear in the "Favorites" category and are synced after login if not logged in.
 - **Delete location** (Online/Offline): Delete a location from the list, updated locally and synced with the server after login if not logged in.
 - **Share location** (Online): Users share location details (name, address, coordinates) and images (if available) via the system sharing mechanism (iOS or Android), available whether logged in or not.
 Not available offline.